eenblam/misc/go_interface_refactor/README.md

 This is just a happy discovery about Go, in which a fairly basic thing clicked into place for me.

-See the attached source file for an example of how this works.
+See the [included source code](embedded_interface.go) for an example of how this works.